Walta Borawski

 Walta Borawski (October 15, 1947 – February 9, 1994) was an American poet.

 Early life

 Walta Borawski was born on October 15, 1947, in Patchogue, New York, where he attended high school.
 His poem "Cheers, Cheers for Old Cha Cha Ass" recounts the pain of school homophobia.
 Borawski graduated from State University of New York.

 Career

 After college, he became the first arts editor of the Poughkeepsie Journal.
 He moved to Boston in 1975.

 He published two collections of poems: Sexually Dangerous Poet and Lingering in a Silk Shirt.
 In 2022, Rebel Satori Press published Invisible History: The Collected Poems of Walta Borawski, edited by Philip Clark and Michael Bronski, which includes both published collections along with uncollected work.
+This volume won the Publishing Triangle's 2023 Thom Gunn Award for Gay Poetry.